 Welcome to Cygnus Class!
 We are the Foundation Stage.
-Mrs Hulbert is our teacher and Mrs Freeman is our teaching assistant.
+Mrs Hulbert is our teacher and Mrs Freeman and Mrs Hammett are our teaching assistants.

 We hope you enjoy reading about all the exciting learning we do and looking at the photos of our exploits.